Call for Observation

 Reporting lunar occultations

-Dave Herald reports from Canberra, Australia
+Dave Herald reports from Australia how to do it!!!

 How many photons do you get from a star?